Yes, however you need to consider the site and consider a number of steps to ensure that your spa will continue to work correctly and be maintained.

 Ensure that all the controls, pumps, heaters and plumbing can be accessed through the panels under the spa.

 It is critical that you allow for a drainage pit.
 A pit measuring 1 metre x 1 metre is adequate.
 As an example, a 4 metres x 2.3 metres swim spa will need a hole size 5.5 metres x 3.3 metres as a minimum with another 1 metre x 1 metre hole for drainage.

-We recommend getting in contact with your local Spa World Consultant to discuss this option.
+NOTE: We recommend discussing this option with your local Spa World sales agent.

 The walls then have to be retained and this can be done with timber, bricks or concrete.

 (Optional) If using timber you can use a liquid filler to fill all of the gaps in between the timber and then paint the timber using a black seal waterproof paint.
 This will stop any seepage into the pit.

 Drainage grate needs to be put in place to allow water run into the pit.